Miriajo/Wallakeep-KCM8/README.md

 First of all, you need to make a fork and install NodePop API (branch: react-module) --> https://github.com/Miriajo/NodePopGH.git

-**Note:** Please, read NodePop ReadME to install and run properly the API in your local.
+**Note:** Please, read NodePop's ReadME to install and run properly the API in your local.

 Once you have it installed in local you can continue starting this project.